DutyTTE: Deciphering Uncertainty in Origin-Destination Travel Time Estimation: Experiments

 \subsubsection{Efficiency Study}

-We evaluate the average execution time per batch, consisting of 128 samples from City A and City B, for efficiency validation, as shown in Figure~\ref{fig:efficiency}.
+We evaluate the average execution time per batch, consisting of 128 samples from Chengdu and Xi'an, for efficiency validation, as shown in Table~\ref{tab:efficiency_study}.
 DutyTTE uses a DRL method for training; during prediction, the policy network allows for fast inferences.
 Given DutyTTE's good performance, we see this as a promising trade-off between efficiency and effectiveness.